ilammy/sash/doc/lexical.md

 #### 4.4.2 – Identifier stability

-Stability is Another important point with Unicode support.
+Stability is another important point with Unicode support.
 That is, once something is considered an identifier in a certain version of Unicode Standard, it should stay an identifier of the same kind in all subsequent versions.